markfguerra/GLWallpaperService/readme.txt

 Once you have GLWallpaperService.jar, you can add it to your workspace.
 If needed, setup the SDK and create a new Android workspace as you would normally.
 Create a new project and use API level 7 or higher.
 API level 7 which is the necessary API level needed to run a Live Wallpaper.
 You won't need an Activity in your project if you don't want one.
 More information is available at http://developer.android.com/

 Now that you have your Android project, you will need to add GLWallpaperService.jar to your classpath.
 Here is one way you can do that if you are using Eclipse.
-These steps were testing in Eclipse Galileo.
+These steps were tested in Eclipse Galileo.
 1. Create a new folder directly under your project folder.
 We'll call it lib/
-2. Put GLWallpaperService.jar into the res/lib/ folder.
+2. Put GLWallpaperService.jar into the ProjectFolder/lib/ folder.
 3. If Eclipse doesn't see the jar, refresh your project.
 4. Right-click on your Android project.
 Choose Properties from the menu.
 5. Under "Java Build Path", choose the "Libraries" tab.
 6. Click on the "Add JARs...".
-Select GLWallpaperService.jar under ProjectName/lib and click ok.
+Select GLWallpaperService.jar under ProjectFolder/lib and click ok.
 Click ok to get out of the Properties window.
 7. This will automatically add a line to your .classpath file that reads something like this:
     <classpathentry kind="lib" path="lib/GLWallpaperService.jar"/>